AhmedHelalAhmed/mean-stack-project/README.md

-# full stack nodejs application
+# Mean stack project

+nodejs as backend and vuejs as frontend